lassepe/DifferentiableTrajectoryOptimization.jl/README.md

 ## Installation

-To install Dito, imply add it via Julia's package manage from the REPL:
+To install Dito, simply add it via Julia's package manage from the REPL:

 ```julia
 # hit `]` to enter "pkg"-mode of the REPL